ivy3h/ivy3h.github.io/index.md

 Hi, I am a third-year undergraduate student at [South China University of Technology](https://www.scut.edu.cn/en/), where I am fortunate to be advised by Prof. [Jianhua Tang](http://www2.scut.edu.cn/wusie_en/2020/0425/c25923a490121/page.htm).

-Currently, my research focuses on **natural language processing**.
-I am working as a research intern with Prof. [Yiren Fung](https://yrf1.github.io/), focusing on Large Language Models Self-correction.
-I also have prior research experience in Continual Learning.
+Currently, my research focuses on **natural language processing** and **machine learning**.
+I am working as a research intern with Prof. [Yiren Fung](https://yrf1.github.io/), focusing on large language models Self-correction reasoning.

 ⭐ I am collaborative and aspire to explore a broader range of research fields in the future!